kubemod/kubemod/README.md

           drop:
           - ALL
 ```
-The rule uses `isEmpty` which returns `true` when the passed in path is not defined or if it points to an empty object:
+The rule uses `isEmpty` which returns `true` when the passed in path is not defined or if it points to an empty object.

 If we wanted to only patch the containers which have no `securityContex` defined, but leave the ones which have an empty `securityContex`, we would use the following `select`: